 "Once again our Islanders will take up residence in a spectacular luxury villa in the hope of finding love.
 But to stay on the island, they need to couple up – and more importantly – win the hearts of the public."

-In order to apply, you need to be at least 18, have valid travel documents and be free to enjoy a long hot summer later this year.
+In order to apply, you need to be at least 18, have valid travel documents and be free to spend the summer in Spain if you get called up.

 To apply, visit the official ITV2 website HERE.